balenaltd/handbook/Scratch-Pad.md

 The error `Conflict.
 The name "/resin_supervisor" is already in use by container` can happen when docker removed the name from its layerdb without actually removing the layers.
 You can't remove the container because it said no container existed with that name, and you can't start one with that name because it says it already exist.

-Tentative solution.
-In the host OS delete everything in `/var/lib/docker/containers` that doesn't match the user's container id and then restart docker.

-Make sure that the user apps container is running and supervisor is indeed dead.
+Make sure that the user's app container is running and supervisor is indeed dead.

 ```
 $ docker ps -a
 ```

-1. Check journalctl for the error: journalctl -u resin-supervisor -n20
+Check journalctl for the error:

 ```
+# journalctl -u resin-supervisor -n20
 Nov 09 18:58:25 raspberrypi3 systemd[1]: Started Resin supervisor.
 Nov 09 18:58:25 raspberrypi3 bash[1353]: docker: Error response from daemon: Conflict.
 The name "/resin_supervisor" is already in use by container 2055f64ab1fc2526fc383e5daeb0ee76717d427d3585af7a24ba13f6800cbd41.
 You have to remove (or rename) that container to be able to reus
 e that name..